ewan-harney/hpc_blast2taxonomizr/README.md

 sbatch b2t_scripts/02_run_taxonomizr_lca.sh -P 97 -L 75 -T 2 -G 'uncultured eukaryote' -E user@university.ac.uk
 ```
 <br></br>
 If running the analysis on BESSEMER, an up-to-date version of the taxonomizr database is available at `/shared/genomicsdb2/shared/r_taxonomizr/current/accessionTaxa.sql` and will be used by default.
-You can also generate your own database in R. For more details please refer to [taxonomizr](https://github.com/sherrillmix/taxonomizr).
+You can also generate your own database in R and provide the path with `-B`.
+For more details please refer to [taxonomizr](https://github.com/sherrillmix/taxonomizr).

-As input, either `all_blast.out.tab` or `chunk0.fa_blast.out.tab` must be present, and are assumed to be in the `blast_out` directory.
-An alternative directory can be provided, but it must contain one of the aforementioned files.

-Filtration of blast hits produces an intermediate `filtered_blast.out.tab` file, and once taxonomizr has run, a final `taxonomizr_taxon_path.tsv` file, featuring assignments at taxonomic levels down to the lowest common ancestor.
+It is possible to specify a different directory than `blast_out` using `-O`, but it must contain either `all_blast.out.tab` or `chunk0.fa_blast.out.tab`.
 <br></br>

 <font size="4"><b>4.2) Filtering blast results in 02_run_taxonomizr_lca.sh </b></font>